Are you looking for things to do in Bangor Maine?

 Close by is Orono Bog, with a wooden boardwalk through the eerie yet beautiful peatbog.
 It’s protected land managed by Bangor, Orono, and UMaine as part of the much larger 6,000 acre Caribou Bog Wetland Complex.
 Rare plants, bugs, and birds call this bog complex home and hiking trails throughout offer a gorgeous natural respite from the din of downtown.

 Be sure to check out Pushaw Lake, Penjajawoc Marsh, Perch Pond Recreation Trails, and Sunkhaze Meadows while in the area.
 If you’re into birding—this is the place to be.
 The Penobscot Valley Audubon offers guided bird tours, too.
-And don’t forget the three golf clubs and a family amusement center to round things out.
+And don’t forget the three golf clubs to round things out.

 No matter what you’re looking to do—Bangor has you covered for unique, memorable, and fun things to do.